tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 unflinching horror of this most English trilogy.
 If Garner wins, in my mind, it will be in recognition of these unforgettable books.

-*Walk and do,
-Walk and do,
-Walk and do
-Till all is done.*
+*Walk and do.
+Walk and do.
+Walk and do till all is done.*